 Jenny McDowell

-Her 16-year Emory record now stands at 512-128.
-Jenny notched her 500th career triumph on October 8, 2011, when the Eagles topped Maryville, 3-0.
-That win over the Scots was the team's 23rd consecutive win, tying the 1994 team for the school record.

 During the 2011 season, McDowell saw her squad tie the school seasonal mark for most wins when it hammered out an overall slate of 36-5.
 The record was originally set the previous campaign when the 2010 squad posted a 36-5 ledger.
+During 2011, she racked up her 500th career triumph on October 8, when the Eagles bettered Maryville, 3-0.
+That win over the Scots was the team's 23rd consecutive win, tying the 1994 team for the school record.

 The Eagles finished the 2010 regular season ranked No. 1 nationally among Division III squads and held down the No. 2 spot in the final poll.
 The team's win total from 2010 bettered the previous standard of 35 set by the 2008 squad.

 She rang up her 400th career win on Nov.
 7, 2008, when the Eagles topped Brandeis at the UAA Championships.
 The Eagles concluded the 2008 campaign ranked No. 1 among D-III programs.

 The American Volleyball Coaches Association (AVCA) recognized McDowell's efforts during the 2008 campaign, tabbing her as the National Division III Coach of the Year.
-She was also honored by the AVCA as the Regional Coach of the Year for the third time (2004 and 2005 were the other seasons).
+She has also been honored by the AVCA as the Regional Coach of the Year on seven occasions (2004, 2005, 2008, 2011, 2012, 2014, 2015).

 Every year since 1997, Emory has ranked among the top 20 teams in the nation in every weekly poll conducted by the AVCA.
 In 2009, Emory ended the regular season in a deadlock for the No. 2 spot in the national poll while holding down the No. 5 position in the organization's final ranking.

-The Eagles have finished first or second in the University Athletic Association championship in 13 of her 16 campaigns.
 In 2010, Emory registered its second straight and fourth conference crown, defeating then No. 1-ranked Washington University, 3-1, in the title match.

 In 2009, the Eagles nailed down the school's third league title, defeating Washington University, 3-0.